shadi1717/oracle-cloud-data-platform-workshop/Lab600/LabGuide600.md

 -   The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
 -   The estimated time to complete this lab is 20 minutes.

 ## Part 1.
-Provisioning a Digital Assistant Instance
+Navigating to a Digital Assistant Instance

 -   Inside of the OCI Console, click on the top left menu icon.